NaghamSherif/article-analyzer/README.md

-An article analyzer is a web app that's built using ReactJs and powered by MeaningCloud.
+Article analyzer is a web app that's built using ReactJs and powered by MeaningCloud.
 It analizes different articals online using its URL.

 make sure to have node and npm installed on your machine then follow the below steps: